internetarchive/sandcrawler/pig/README.md

 Write .pig scripts here, and add a pytho wrapper test to `./tests/` when done.
 Test vector files (input/output) can go in `./tests/files/`.

-Install pipenv system-wide if you don't have it:

-    # or use apt, homebrew, etc
-    sudo pip3 install pipenv

 Run the tests with:

     pipenv run pytest